synappser/BigWave/README.md

 To change your desktop background, open `System Preferences` > `Desktop & Screen Saver`  or `System Settings` > `Wallpaper` on Ventura and select another wallpaper from the available ones.

-Now you have several options to install new wallpapers:
+You have several options to install new wallpapers:

 1. The easiest one is to drop them directly in your Pictures folder by pressing `Shift-Command-G` to `Go to Folder` `~/Pictures` and dropping the wallpaper there.

 2. A slightly more involved one is to create a Wallpapers folder anywhere on your system, drop your downloaded wallpapers there, and finally press the `+` button under `Desktop & Screen Saver` to add your newly created folder to `Folders`.
 Now choose your wallpaper from that Wallpapers folder.

-3. A third way, and the one I recommend, is to add your dynamic HEIC wallpapers file directly to `/Library/Desktop Pictures`.
+3. A third way, and the one I recommend, is to add your dynamic HEIC wallpaper file directly to `/Library/Desktop Pictures`.
 Press `Shift-Command-G` to `Go to Folder` `/Library/Desktop Pictures`.
 Drop your HEIC wallpaper file there (you will be asked to enter your password).
-Open the `Desktop & Screen Saver` panel of `System Preferences`, then `Apple > Desktop Pictures`.
+Open the `Desktop & Screen Saver` panel from `System Preferences`, then `Apple > Desktop Pictures`.
 You will find `BigWave` under the `Light and Dark Desktop` group (sometimes it is not recognised as such and ends up in the third group below) that allows to select either Automatic, Light (Still), or Dark (Still) modes.

 ## All Rights Reserved